cjoke/smallapps/README.md

 To use :
   just copy some text and execute this program.
   It will give no output.
 But,
-  it will store an url in system memory (e.g ctrl+c) and upload the content to termbin.com where you now can paste the url (ctrl +v) in a browser and read your content at termbin.com.
+  it will upload the copied content to termbin.com where you now can paste the url (ctrl +v) in a browser and read your content at termbin.com, it is a nice way to share e.g errormessages on irc where users tent to be hateful against "spammers". this makes it easy sharing content.

 ##  readtoaudio